Enlightenment (Doctor Who): Reception

-Reviewing the story for Doctor Who Magazine's 200 Golden Moments special edition, Jeremy Bentham described it as being epic in scale, suggesting it played to the original strengths of the series; "performance, period set design and claustrophobic mood".
-He likens Enlightenment to the work of Stanley Kubrick, saying, "it felt grand, it felt lonely, and yes, it felt epic."
-On reappraising the story for the same magazine following its release on DVD, Gary Gillatt was equally as effusive, calling it "one of Doctor Who's finest serials."
+In a Doctor Who Magazine review, Gary Gillatt was equally as effusive, calling it "one of Doctor Who's finest serials."
 He highlights the performance of Keith Barron as Captain Striker as being "a master class of under-stated menace" and "pitch perfect", juxtaposing this with the over-the-top pantomime villainy of Lynda Baron as Captain Wrack, with the two captains balancing each other out perfectly.

 Writing for the Radio Times, Mark Braxton was less enamoured of some of the performances, suggesting that Baron and Valentine Dyall turn in 'hammy' interpretations of their characters, while Leee John "makes heavy weather of the simplest activities: helming the ship seems to require the most bizarre posturing."
 He had mixed views on the story as a whole, saying that "Enlightenment has promising components that come together and briefly create a little magic, then vanish again, like ships that pass in the night."
 DVD Talk's John Sinnott had similarly mixed views on the serial, although conceding that "while it doesn't all succeed, they give it a good try and more things work than don't."
 Sinnott also singled out the performance of Keith Barron for particular praise, along with the relationship between Marriner and Tegan.

 In their book About Time, Lawrence Miles and Tat Wood have equally mixed feelings about the serial, praising the setting and the performances of Barron and Brown, and suggesting that it "carries on the tradition of putting symbols from the world we know into disconcerting environments... (it) completes the grand illusion of making the history and the fantasy feel like part of the same continuum."
 They are less complimentary about other elements however, citing the conclusion as feeling "rushed and tacked on" with too much emphasis on the Guardians and little on the fates of the Eternals.
 They also dismiss the reveal of enlightenment as being the nature of Turlough's choice, as coming "perilously close to tweeness" and accuse it of being "cod-mythologic moralising".

 Enlightenment was placed in 72nd position in Doctor Who Magazine's Mighty 200 reader survey in 2009, which ranked every Doctor Who serial to that point in order of preference.